- Boring Business Nerd

 With businesses losing $100 billion annually to ‘friendly fraud,’ it seems some consumers are redefining theft as a cost of doing business.
 46% say they see their actions as consumer advocacy, and 63% of first-party fraud offenders say that large retailers can afford to cover the cost of disputed legitimate claims.

-1 Terms & Conditions Apply.
-See offer page for more details.
-The BILL Divvy Card is issued by Cross River Bank, Member FDIC, and is not a deposit product.
+Card issued by Cross River Bank, Member FDIC, and is not a deposit product.

 #SHORTS